Updated: November 8, 2016

 I’m sure you’re wondering how a courthouse researcher gets paid.
 If you decide to work for a company your pay rate will depend on whether your employer will pay you by the hour, by project or by document.

-As a freelancer you get to negotiate how you want to get paid for your services and include mileage and other travel expenses.
+As a freelancer you get to negotiate how you want to get paid for your services.
+You can be compensated for mileage and other travel expenses.

 Over To You